Retailers run discounts and promotions in stores and supermarkets to:

 How to calculate the ROI of a promotional campaign?

 Subtract the cost of spending on promotions from the profits generated by promotions.
-Next, divide that number by the cost of spending on promotions, and then multiply by 100 to get a percentage.
+Next, divide that number by the cost of spending on promotions and multiply by 100 to get a percentage.

 ROI

-ROI of 100% means that the promotion generated a profit that was twice the cost.
+ROI of 100% means that the promotion generated a profit twice the cost.

 Stay Profitable

 Analyze and evaluate every step of your promotion campaigns.
 Offer discounts that allow you to set a lower price and remain profitable at the same time.
 Define your promotional goals.
-Try different strategies and choose the ones that work best for your retail chain.
+Try different strategies and choose the best ones for your retail chain.

 ¿Buscas un servicio para crear planogramas?